-- 5.19.
-Performance-related conditions are not the only terms that may apply to donations and grants.
-For example, a grant may be conditional on a charity obtaining matched funding, or subject to successfully obtaining planning consent.
-Meeting these terms would not be wholly within the control of the recipient charity and the outcome of the specified event is uncertain.
-The charity would not have entitlement to the income until these terms were met. - 5.20.
-Donor imposed term may also specify the time period over which the expenditure of resources on a service can take place.
-Specification of a time period may amount to a pre-condition for use that limits the charity's ability to spend a grant or donation until it has performed the activity related to the specified time period.
-For example, a condition might specify the provision of a number of training weeks or the completion of a number of work placements in a particular period.
+- 5-20.5.19.
+Performance-related conditions are not the only conditions terms that may apply to donations and grants.
+For example, a grant may be conditional on a charity obtaining matched funding, or subject to a successfully obtaining planning consent.
+Meeting these conditions terms would not be wholly within the control of the recipient charity and the outcome of the specified event is uncertain.
+The charity would not have unconditional entitlement to the income until these conditions terms were met. - 5.21.5.20.
+Donor imposed conditions term may also specify the time period over which the expenditure of resources on a service can take place.
+Specification of a time period may

+Formatted: Indent: Left: 0 cm, First line: 0 cm, Space Before: 0.45 pt pre-condition for use that limits the charity's ability to spend a grant or donation until it has performed the activity related to the specified time period.
+For example, a condition might $% \left(1\right) =\left(1\right) \left(1\right) \left($ specify the provision of a number of training weeks or the completion of a number of work placements in a particular period.